From Mimosas To Egg Hunts: Best Things To Do In South Florida On Easter Sunday

 MIAMI (CBSMiami) – Sunday is Easter Sunday and what better way to spend it than with family and friends in sunny South Florida.

-Here is a list of things to do, from egg hunts to meeting the Easter Bunny and other events.READ MORE: Miami Weather: Soggy Friday, Drier Saturday
+Here is a list of things to do, from egg hunts to meeting the Easter Bunny and other events.READ MORE: Police: 3 Arrested Overnight Attempting To Burglarize Vehicles In Fort Lauderdale

 MIAMI-DADE: